wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a name="HandsOnLabs"></a>

-## Get Hands-on in Play Environments
+##  Hands-on Demos/labs

-You can, for a limited amount of time each session, get hands-on experience running a real Kubernetes instance (as an Administrator) on a cloud environment after buying a training subscription:
-   * Playground sandbox instances enable you to work with many functions provided by a cloud vendor
-   * Labs ("demos") are <strong>guided</strong> experiences with step-by-step instructions using pre-loaded data
-   <br /><br />

-Here are the options for hands-on learning subscriptions:
+I think the quickest way to learn Kubernetes is to follow step-by-step instructions after seeing <strong>guided</strong> <strong>Labs ("demos")</strong> using pre-loaded data.

+In addition to other training providers, several vendors offer monthly/annual subscriptions with labs/demos:

+* STAR: <a href="#KodeKloud">KodeKloud</a> is especially effective because it's gamified.

-* A <a href="#KodeKloud">KodeKloud</a> subscription includes access to a KataKoda-powered <a target="_blank" href="https://kodekloud.com/courses/enrolled/675122">lab environment</a> for one hour at a time.
+   A KodeKloud subscription includes access to a KataKoda-powered <a target="_blank" href="https://kodekloud.com/courses/enrolled/675122">lab environment</a> for one hour at a time.
 The instances come up quickly.

    KataKoda, <a target="_blank" href="https://learn.openshift.com/playgrounds/">Red Hat's OpenShift Playground</a> using its "oc" CLI program.
 The KataKoda playground environment is pre-loaded with Source-to-Image (S2I) builders for Java (Wildfly), Javascript (Node.JS), Perl, PHP, Python and Ruby.
 Templates are also available for MariaDB, MongoDB, MySQL, PostgreSQL and Redis.